-The Trust further commissioned Jacobs (SKM) to undertake a comprehensive asset and infrastructure review in September 2013.
-The review has formed an important basis for lease negotiations with GRNSW by providing detailed prioritised assessments and costs for major maintenance and infrastructure works over the next 20 years.
-GHD was engaged in 2014 to peer review the SKM Jacobs report.
+The Trust further commissioned SKM (Jacobs) to undertake

+a comprehensive asset and infrastructure review in September 2013.
+GHD was engaged in 2014 to peer review the SKM (Jacobs) report.

 The Trust maintains and reviews annually a five year projected capital works plan.
 The plan was reviewed in April 2013.